 The best cyber security policies are only as strong as the weakest link.
 In most cases, the weakest link is the employee who works autonomously and remotely.
+While tools such as remote access software give employees the flexibility to not store everything on their local macines, there are still a myriad of vulnerabilities that threaten remote workers.
 Intentions do not have to be nefarious for dangers to be real.
 When employees cannot be trusted to safeguard a company’s digital assets, the consequences can be catastrophic.

 The solutions to building trust are not simplistic.
 There is no equivalent of weight loss type advice such “avoid carbs and exercise more” that can be applied here.
 If you want to build employee trust, it needs to happen at both an organization (policies and practices) and individual (management) level.